VMware Horizon View

 - DataCenter Name- The name of the vSphere DataCenter in which the appliance will create and retrieve virtual machines.

-- Virtual Machine Template (recommended)- Virtual Machine Template that can be used to clone a VM with the hardware settings for View, including memory, CPUs and video settings.
+- Virtual Machine Template (recommended, required for UEFI virtual machines)- Virtual Machine Template that can be used to clone a VM with the hardware settings for View, including memory, CPUs and video settings.
 You can specify the host, datastore and network for configuring the resulting VMs.
 The list of choices contains only custom virtual machine templates, rather than actual virtual machines or any of the built-in templates.
 The OS version used by the selected template must match the OS version that you are using for publishing layered images.
 The template must not have any disks attached, and must have at least one network card attached.
 If it does not, you receive an error when trying to validate or save the configuration.

 - DataStore Name- The name of the vSphere DataStore in which the appliance will create and retrieve virtual machines.